 If you want to add more day passes, or see how many passes you have left, switch to a $99 30-day plan, or start a GoData subscription, go to a.skyroam.com on a connected device.

-Update!
-Skyroam’s just introduced a new app in late 2018.
-The app lets you activate your Solis, load the Skyroam with more WiFi service, troubleshoot problems, get help and more.
+The Skyroam app lets you activate your Solis, load the Skyroam with more WiFi service, troubleshoot problems, get help and more.
 We love it because it lets us see battery life, signal strength, the number of devices connected, WiFi status and more on the status screen.

 - Anyone who’s afraid of being charged outrageously high data roaming charges.
 Tip: Don’t forget to turn off roaming on your cell phone before leaving your home country, so you aren’t accidentally charged in case you get a phone call, text or some app decides to run in the background before hooking up to the Solis!